murliwatz/TU-2016WS-BS-exercise-1a-stegit/README.md

 # TU-2016WS-BS-exercise-1a-stegit
-an exercice for Betriebsysteme WS2016
+an exercise for Betriebsysteme WS2016

 ## What it does
 stegit makes a text secret vice versa